-A number of features important for snail habitat were identified using documentation from the Department Of Conservation (DOC) - "Recovery plans for Powelliphanta land snails."
-Threatened Species Recovery Plan 49 – K. Walker (2003), and information from the Christchurch based company Sustainability Solutions.
+A number of features important for snail habitat were identified using documentation from the Department Of Conservation (DOC) – “Recovery plans for Powelliphanta land snails” Threatened Species Recovery Plan 49 – K. Walker (2003), and information from the Christchurch based company Sustainability Solutions.
 Identifying the key elements that make up their habitat was essential before testing began in this project and helped determine which layers to include in the model.
 The model was run in ESRI ArcGIS using the ArcSDM extension.

 The South Island Powelliphanta land snail model was generated with coarse scale data.
-Data for the model was obtained from Land Environments New Zealand, National Institute of Water and Atmospheric research, Landcare Research and GNS Science.
+Data for the model was obtained from Land Environments New Zealand, National Institute of Water and Atmospheric research, Landcare Research, and GNS Science.
 The data has been managed in a GIS and manipulated using techniques such as grid extrapolation, grid interpolation, theme classification, and neighbourhood statistics.

 All themes developed for the model were 200 m by 200 m resolution grids covering the entire South Island.
 A predictive map produced after completing the model highlighted the areas most favourable as Powelliphanta snail habitats in the South Island.
 Areas that were identified as being highly suitable correlated well with Sustainability Solutions maps of historical snail locations.
-These historical snail locations were not known by Kenex during the modelling process and have subsequently verified this model and give us a lot of confidence to continue with our more detailed regional modelling.
+These historical snail locations were not known to Kenex during the modelling process and have subsequently verified this model and give us a lot of confidence to continue with our more detailed regional modelling.